 Social media has been a hot topic of conversation at government meetings in recent weeks.

-During the last Board of Selectmen meeting, resident George Lingenfelter demanded for the resignation of a Board of Appeals member and asked for apologies from other town officials for comments they made on Facebook posts.
+During the last Board of Selectmen meeting, and asked for apologies from other town officials for comments they made on Facebook posts.

 Then, according to the Wilmington Town Crier, School Committee members had a discussion on the topic that lasted about an hour at a recent meeting.